IBM/integrity-enforcer/docs/README_DEPLOY_IV_LOCAL.md

     ```
     $ git clone https://github.com/IBM/integrity-enforcer.git
     $ cd integrity-verifier
-    $ pwd
+    $ pwd /home/repo/integrity-enforcer
-    /home/gajan/go/src/github.com/IBM/integrity-enforcer
     ```

-    Note the absolute path of cloned `integrity-enforcer` source directory.
+    In this document, we clone the code in `/home/repo/integrity-enforcer`.

-2. Prepare a namespace to deploy IV.
+2. Prepare a namespace to deploy Integrity Verifier.

-    The following example show that we use `integrity-verifier-ns` as default namespace for IV.
+    The following command uses `integrity-verifier-operator-system` as default namespace for Integrity Verifier.
     ```
-    oc create ns integrity-verifier-ns
+    make create-ns
     ```
-    We swtich to  `integrity-verifier-ns` namespace.
+    We swtich to `integrity-verifier-operator-system` namespace.
     ```
-    oc project integrity-verifier-ns
+    oc project integrity-verifier-operator-system
     ```

-3. Define a public key secret for verifying signature by IV.
+3. Define a public key secret for verifying signature by Integrity Verifier.

-    IV requires a secret that includes a pubkey ring for verifying signatures of resources that need to be protected.
-IV supports X509 or PGP key for signing resources.
+    Integrity Verifier requires a secret that includes a pubkey ring for verifying signatures of resources that need to be protected.
+Integrity Verifier supports X509 or PGP key for signing resources.

+    By default, Integrity Verifier provides a key setup.

+    If you would like to use default key setup, the following command creates a public key secret for verifying signature
+    ```
+    make create-key-ring
+    ```

+    If you would like to use your own key, please follow the steps:

     1. If you do not have a PGP key, generate PGP key as follows.